BillmanH/personalstack/notebooks/workadjacent/parnters_and_vendors.md

 When you lose control of your data, you lose control of the pace and timing of innovation.
 Innovation becomes the thing that the vendor does, not you.
 And they will innovate at their own schedule if they feel that it would be costly to migrate.
 They control the direction and strategy, not you.

+Great examples of true partners: DataBricks, DBT Labs, Azure-ML.
+All of these add value-add tools to your data stack but take no control.
+Your data stays with you.
+You can use any cloud, or any combination of tools and it won't interrupt those services.
+They aren't greedy.
+Regardless of what you think about these platforms, they all have:
+* Use the SDK to operate from version control CICD pipelines.
+* Use the Web-UI to do your work, they will generate code that you can submit to conventional version control.
+* Designed to be part of an ecosystem, not the entire ecosystem.